tiwari-krishna/firefox-theme/README.md

 ## To Install

 You know what to do.
 Enable the stylesheet thing in firefox and copy and paste things in the places where they belong.

+## To change the background

+Replace the image in the img directory with what you want.